Whistler has an array of singletrack cross country mountain bike trails for intermediate and advanced riders.

 Cruise through old-growth forest along the Cheakamus River on well-maintained, easy to moderate, singletrack trails.

-Cross the river on the suspension bridge, pedal or hike to Loggers Lake for a quick swim or head back to Whistler’s newest neighbourhood at Cheakamus Crossing.
+Cross the river on the suspension bridge, pedal or hike to Loggers Lake for a quick swim or head back to Cheakamus Crossing (an expanding neighbourhood in Whistler).

 If you have more time, the Interpretive Forest provides access to the Cheakamus Lake Trail, where intermediate mountain bikers can ride to a wilderness lake.

-At the south end of town is the newly completed Sea to Sky Trail to Brandywine Falls.
+At the south end of town is the more recently completed Sea to Sky Trail (accessible from Cheakamus Crossing) leading to Brandywine Falls.